 We work with our communities to give them access to clean water and sanitation.
-By drilling and rehabilitating wells, installing latrines and providing WASH training, we kept over 600,000 people safe and free from disease last year.
+By drilling and rehabilitating wells, installing latrines and providing WASH training, we kept over 600,000 people safe and free from disease in 2021.

 A lady collecting water for her community in Angola